atugman/IBM-Cloud/Labs/ALB-Lab/alb-lab.md

 For a more detailed explanation on load balancing, visit this article from IBM: https://www.ibm.com/topics/load-balancing.

+For additional information about IBM Cloud for Financial Services, visit these docs for plenty of other guides on how to get started: https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about

-We'll start by deploying properly configured VPC infrastructure, including an ALB and instance group.
+Let's start this lab by deploying properly configured VPC infrastructure, including an ALB and instance group.

 Then, we'll tamper with the configurations enough to illustrate when and why it might break, why that behavior should or should not be expected, and how to avoid some common pitfalls.